Amen-Munir/Amen-Munir/README.md

 - 🌱 I’m currently learning **Python for ML and AI integration in WebDevelopment**

-- 👯 I’m looking to collaborate on **Front End Projects, Backend Projects, and Python Development**
+- 👯 I’m looking to collaborate on **AI Projects, Backend Projects, and Python Development**

   - 👨‍💻 All of my projects are available in my [GitHub repos](https://github.com/Amen-Munir)